circlefin/stablecoin-evm/ClaudiaReadme.md

 - Upload the deployment to the drive
 - Run `yarn hardhat run scripts/verifyBridgedTokenBytecode.ts --network mainnet` to ensure the deployment validation will work on circles repo

+## Notes:

+If foundry not verifying properly try doing it with hh.
+Example for verifying the proxy in somnia with the implementation `0xa6f01ccc347f07256bec0dc7d1a3b62adc3f1a68`

+`npx hardhat verify --contract contracts/v1/FiatTokenProxy.sol:FiatTokenProxy --network somnia 0x28bec7e30e6faee657a03e19bf1128aad7632a00 0xa6f01ccc347f07256bec0dc7d1a3b62adc3f1a68 --force`